-A workshop held between researchers from CDU, UNSW, and CSIRO identified the Royal Darwin Hospital as a potential site for trialling heat mitigation strategies to create a cooler environment (Lin et al., 2020).
+A workshop held between researchers from CSIRO, CDU, and UNSW identified the Royal Darwin Hospital as a potential site for trialling heat mitigation strategies to create a cooler environment (Lin et al., 2020).
 The hospital was chosen as it is a place where vulnerable people present with heat-related health issues and illnesses that are exacerbated by high temperatures (Bauert, 2005).
 The hospital is also a place where heat sensitive groups are present (e.g. elderly, young children, and pregnant women).

-25 24 The Darwin International Airport - a combined military and civilian airport - is located on a large area of land in the middle of Darwin.
-The airport has been a focus of discussion over the years because of its central location and whether it should be moved to an alternative location further away from the city (Brown, 2019; Weller and Bolleter, 2013).
+The Darwin International Airport - a combined military and civilian airport - is located on a large area of land in the middle of Darwin.
+The airport has been a focus of discussion over the years because of its location in the heart of the city and whether it should be moved to an alternative location further away from the city (Brown, 2019; Weller and Bolleter, 2013).
 The airport is also part of a strip of high land surface temperatures through the centre of Darwin.

-Two maps of land surface temperatures at Royal Darwin Hospital and Darwin International Airport are shown in Table 3; one in the transition period (Apr-May) and one in the dry season (Jun-Aug).
-These maps highlight the differences that seasonal vegetation cover can make to surface temperature with relatively higher temperatures in the dry season when the ground vegetation is dryer and soil moisture is lower.
-They also show that older suburbs with more established trees and gardens have cooler surface temperatures than newer suburbs that have little tree cover and have more paving and bare ground.
+Two maps of land surface temperatures at Royal Darwin Hospital and Darwin International Airport and surrounding suburbs are shown in Table 3; one in the transition period (Apr-May) and one in the dry season (Jun-Aug).
+These maps highlight the differences that seasonal vegetation cover can make to surface temperature with relatively higher temperatures in the dry season when the groundcover is dryer and soil moisture is lower.
+They also show that older suburbs with a more established cover of trees and gardens have cooler surface temperatures than newer suburbs that have little tree cover and more paving and bare ground.

 Table 3.
-Seasonal differences in LST at Royal Darwin Hospital and Darwin International Airport.
-Imagery courtesy of Google Earth.
+Seasonal differences in LST at Royal Darwin Hospital and Darwin International Airport.Imagery courtesy of Google Earth.

-Royal Darwin Hospital is located near the coast in the northern suburbs.
-The site is dominated by buildings and outdoor car parks that have higher surface temperatures than the surrounding area.
+Royal Darwin Hospital is located near the coast in the northern suburbs of Darwin.
+The site is dominated by buildings and outdoor car parks that have relatively high surface temperatures.
 The site is bordered by vegetation on three sides.
-The leafy forest in the Casuarina Coastal Reserve is 'cool' in both seasons.
+The leafy coastal forest in the Casuarina Coastal Reserve is 'cool' in both seasons.
 The open canopy forest to the north and west of the hospital is distinctly cooler in the transition period (top image) when the groundcover is greener than when the grasses have dried (bottom image).
 The suburb of Tiwi south of the hospital has more trees and established gardens and cooler surface temperatures than the newer suburb of Lyons to the east of the hospital.
 Shady parks, irrigated gardens and wide treed verges help to reduce surface temperatures in suburban areas.